Malasana is one of the simplest and beneficial yoga asanas. Malasana means the stage in which we sit during bowel movements, it is called Malasana

-- Bending your elbows and bring your palm tougher in Anjali pose(prayer position) make sure hands near the chest, with deep inhale breathing.
+- Now Bending your elbows and bring your palm together in Anjali pose(prayer position) make sure hands near the chest.

-- While exhale bend your knees or lower your hips towards the ground and sit on your soles of the feet.
+- In this position lower your hips towards the ground and sit on your soles of the feet.

 - Make sure that your hips remain very close to the ankles and pull your shoulder back.